Use of Scientific Plant Names for Herbal Products: best practice, safety and labelling

 Who is the workshop designed for?

 The workshop is aimed at companies, health professionals and academics who use, manufacture, research, retail or prescribe herbal drugs and food supplements derived from plants.

 How is the workshop taught?

-The workshop will be led by staff from the BHMA and Kew’s MPNS.
+This workshop is usually held at Kew and is led by staff from the BHMA and Kew’s MPNS.

 It will introduce scientific names, their relevance to herbal medicines and what ‘best practice’ looks like.

 There will be descriptions of Kew’s resources, some examples from BHMA of how MPNS can be put to practical use and an opportunity to visit Kew’s Traditional Chinese Medicines reference collection.

 Participants will be able to explore use of the MPNS portal to solve their own queries and problems.